MartinLetzgus/supertype/README.md

 ## Overview

-Supertype-python is a package countaining a single function, supertype().
+Supertype-python is a package containing a single function, supertype().
 This one works like type but gives more information, which could be useful in a development phase.

 ## Installation